 The maintenance staff is typically larger, and the building could have its own, dedicated superintendent.
 This should translate into having any issues repaired quickly.

-It is not unusual for a bigger building to have more amenities.
-If you prefer the knowledge of knowing there is a 24/7 doorman, a large building is more likely to have one.
+It is not unusual for larger communities to have more impressive amenities and services.
+If you prefer the knowledge of knowing there is a 24/7 doorman, a large construction is more likely to have one.
 Other facilities could include a pool, gym, and many other more luxurious elements.
 The cost for each tenant is typically not markedly higher.

 While financial considerations are necessary, the decision often comes done to a personal one.
 Are you the type of person that enjoys interacting with your neighbors?
 Or, would you rather not bother?

 A bigger building likely has more significant financial resources and oversight, but a smaller one typically offers more flexibility in your day-to-day living.
-You may also want a higher voice in your building’s management, which comes in a small building.
+You may also want a higher voice in your building’s management, which comes with living in a smaller one.
 If you prefer to leave the management decisions to others, a larger structure is more suitable.